Termng/Pricing-Block/README.md

 # Pricing-Block
-A website pricing Block using flexbox
+A website pricing Block using CSS flexbox

 This pricing block is designed using flexbox, inspired by the Flowbase Component Library.
 It's a versatile and attractive design for website pricing sections.
 You are free to use this design as you see fit.